nitishjazz/nitishjazz/README.md

 - 👀 I’m passionate about music and interested in helping people achieve their fitness goals.
 - 🌱 I’m currently learning to become a professional drummer.
 - 💞️ I’m looking to collaborate on local music bands.
-- 📫 you can reach me on my website
+- 📫 you can reach me on my website [GoJazz ↗](https://gojazz.netlify.app/)
 - 😄 Pronouns: him
 - ⚡ Fun fact: i play drum in my church